Filing deadlines for Individual and Business income tax returns:

 - Charitable Contributions -

-•General limit is 60% of AGI.
+•General limit is 60% of AGI for cash contributions.

 •Form 8283 required if noncash total is over $500.